 For those with treatment-resistant depression, getting any relief can feel like a miracle, but it’s important for people to understand that ketamine therapy isn’t an easy fix.
 While ketamine can provide relief in as little as a few hours, and lasts for weeks, there’s nothing simple about this treatment method.

 For one, ketamine isn’t currently available in pill form.
 While some companies are working on a nasal spray that’s pending FDA approval, that reacts similarly to ketamine, currently most ketamine therapy happens through IV infusions.
 An infusion session can take 40 minutes and requires the patient to spend around 20 extra minutes after the disorienting effects wear off.
 Even after waiting, patients still can’t drive themselves home.
 In addition, ketamine infusions aren’t a solo treatment; they require other medications and therapy still.

 So while ketamine may provide relief for those needing an alternative treatment for their depression, it’s still a complicated medical procedure.

 Like other forms of depression treatment, ketamine might be a great option for some patients but not for others.
 Not everyone’s depression is the same so it stands that not everyone’s treatment should be the same.

 Other alternative depression treatments include electroconvulsive therapy, transcranial magnetic stimulation, and other forms of antidepressants.
 Talk therapy and even behavioral therapy are also good suggestions for patients with depression.

 The bad news is that because ketamine is not an FDA approved treatment for depression it isn’t covered by most insurance companies.
 While ketamine therapy isn’t FDA approved, it still legal and safe for healthcare professionals to use ketamine to treat depression.
 It’s very common for doctors to go “off label” and prescribe a drug for a condition that it’s not approved for.

 However, the bad news is that because it’s not coverable by insurance, patients must pay out of pocket.
 While ketamine itself isn’t expensive, the therapy sessions are.
 The equipment and medical professionals needed to monitor drive up the cost.
-You can contact us to discuss costs and payment methods if you have interest in ketamine infusion therapy.
+You can contact us to discuss costs and payment methods if you have an interest in ketamine infusion therapy.